 - Oliver Weiss, a famous soccer coach who had also been diagnosed with LFS, paced the stage and voiced the conversation he was having with himself: “We’ve known about this condition for 40 years and what have we done?
 Sure, we screen the few people that we find with the gene mutation in, but we are still missing people out there.
 We have no cure.
 We have no targeted therapy.
 We have no way to prevent it.
 And I know you’re all working very hard and I’m grateful for that, truly, thank you.
 But I just lost my last child to this and..”.
 He grabbed onto the podium with both hands and stared at the floor for a long time.
 When he finally looked back up at us, the lights shimmered on his eyes.
 “It needs to go faster.
 We’re still dying.”

 - I was staring blankly at the stage, lost in a train of thought about all the wasted time and money in research.
 I had been remembering a time with a friend of mine who worked in a medical research lab.
-I laughed and actually fought a tinge of jealousy when he had told me how he spent all day getting paid to watch Netflix.
+I laughed and fought a tinge of jealousy when he had told me how he spent all day getting paid to watch Netflix.
 Then I reminisced on the group dinner the night before, which was unquestionably paid with department funding.
-Clapping snapped me out of my trance, and I began listening to someone explain how they were finally able to mimic osteosarcoma in mice.
+Clapping snapped me out of my trance, and I began listening to someone explain how they were finally able to identify the sequence of a rare gene variant of osteosarcoma.
 I found myself angrily wondering – how long did that take you?
-Because I’m sure there were 50 LFS patients who had died with remarkably authentic osteosarcoma tumors in that time.
-How did your work help them?
+What is the direct impact of your work?
 Are you focused on the root of the problem, or are you filling in blank spaces far in the periphery?
-Is it really necessary to spend years to know the exact amino acid in a rare sequence of non-coding DNA, or the exact calculations to determine that there is a 10% false positive rate in cancer screening?
+Is it really necessary to spend years to know the exact calculations to determine that there is a 10% false positive rate in cancer screening?
 Great – so those patients have a cancer scare, undergo further testing, but later find out it was a test error and they are actually cancer-free.
 Boy, it’s a good thing we have those numbers.
-I can’t help but feel guilty for undermining curiosity and the value of basic science research.
-But when I’m sitting around people who are stuck helplessly watching their families get obliterated, I can’t help but argue that what we must ask ourselves is: What is the true impact of our research?
+I truly do feel guilty for undermining curiosity and the value of basic science research.
+But when I’m sitting around people who are stuck helplessly watching their families get obliterated, I can’t help but argue that what we must ask ourselves is: What is the core problem at hand we need to be tackling?

 - Initially, speaking with LFS patients made me uneasy.
 I stared at them and wondered, how much longer will this person be here?
 A month?
 A year?
 Are cancerous cells bubbling out as we speak, unknowingly infesting other organs until the next yearly screening?
 I found myself struggling to allow myself to get close to these incredible souls – afraid of the pain that might occur when tragedy strikes.
 Until I realized there is nothing wrong with allowing myself to connect with their fragile state.
 Aren’t we all just a heartbeat away from death ourselves?
 Yes, they are predisposed to a higher risk of cancer – but we are not so invincible ourselves.
 I’ve heard that coming to terms with our own mortality is one of the biggest struggles to conquer.
 Maybe that is why becoming close with these patients was so difficult: It held up the mirror into my own mortality.
 There is uncertainty in their fragility, yes, but there is also something so incredibly beautiful.